 - The large background object behind the glass was adjusted (deliberately) to be darker and more washed out, so you can barely even see it.
 The texture itself is also darker, lower resolution and has less detail.

-Here’s the second section, at the end of which you can see the washed-out background more clearly:
+Here’s the second section, at the end of which you can see the washed-out background closer:

 Here’s what the background object appears like in fullbright (no lighting) if you look at it from the start coordinate (we can do that thanks to the hacking tools made by MainMemory and other talented SA1/SADX hackers):

-And here’s what the textures for this object look like (here I used Gamecube textures, the ones used in the PC port are the same but recompressed):
+And here’s what the textures for this object look like (using Gamecube textures; the ones used in the PC port are the same but recompressed):

-Note – these are not resized, they’re shown as they are stored in the game data.
 Not only are the Gamecube textures 4 times smaller (half the resolution) than the originals, but they also have the middle part blackened out.
 If you look closer you’ll notice that the Gamecube textures use the same artwork as the original Dreamcast textures, but with altered colors and rearranged pieces.
 Interestingly the original Dreamcast textures are still in the files.
-During early development of Dreamcast mods I tried to make the SADX version of Final Egg use Dreamcast textures, but this particular piece looked darker and washed out even with Dreamcast textures, most likely because of added dark vertex colors.
+This particular level piece looks darker and washed out even with Dreamcast textures because of added dark vertex colors.
 The UVs also don’t seem to work well with the Dreamcast texture.
 While the resolution downgrade could have been done for performance reasons (but let’s remember that this is supposed to be an “enhanced” port), there is no way the added dark vertex colors and all the editing were accidental.
 The developers deliberately reworked this level to make it look uglier.

 This area was also downgraded with washed out background and simplified UVs on the blue glass.
 The plasma effect on the spinning electric cylinders was replaced with a choppy animation, which we will discuss later.

-To avoid issues with rendering transparent things, this elevator was redesigned to use opaque textures:
+To avoid issues with rendering transparent things (probably), this elevator was redesigned to use opaque textures:

 Final Egg also suffers from alpha rejection (you can read more on it and its side effects in the Transparency section).
 In this level, the blue lights don’t reach as far as their Dreamcast counterparts, and they don’t look as vibrant as the originals, which makes the game miss out on some scenes: